numenta/nupic.research/projects/transformers/README.md

 `python run.py <experiment_name_A>  <experiment_name_B>`

-Other accepted ways are passing arguments directly in command line or through a json file.
-See run.py for more details.

 ## How to run - multiple nodes

 To run it in multiple nodes, you will require the run script from transformers-cli-utils (it can be found under ray folder in the infrastructure repository).
 Make sure to add transformers-cli-utils root folder to PATH after downloading.